VIX Futures Curve Explained

 In general, a futures curve is often called “term structure”, but it really displays the term structure of the futures market.
 In case of the VIX, this might be a bit confusing, because there is another concept of VIX term structure which is different from (and unrelated to) VIX futures.

 This other VIX term structure is calculated from prices of S&P 500 index options, just like the VIX index itself.
 In fact, the VIX index (which measures implied volatility of S&P 500 options with target maturity of 30 days) is just one of the points on the VIX term structure.
 The other points measure implied volatility of S&P 500 options in the same way as the VIX index does, only with different maturities.
 You can find a detailed explanation of VIX term structure here.

 VIX Futures Curve Data

-The data for VIX futures curve – daily settlement prices of individual VIX futures contracts – is available for free on the official website of CBOE (Chicago Board Options Exchange – the exchange which owns and calculates the VIX and operates trading in its derivatives).
+The data needed for the VIX futures curve (daily prices of individual VIX futures contracts) is available for free on the official website of CBOE (Chicago Board Options Exchange – the exchange which owns and calculates the VIX and operates trading in its derivatives).
 Direct link: http://cfe.cboe.com/data/CFEMktStat.aspx (CFE is CBOE Futures Exchange).

 The data for VIX term structure (based on S&P500 option prices) is also available on CBOE website: https://markets.cboe.com/tradable_products/vix/term_structure/